yadomi/node-red-contrib-philipshue-events/README.md

 See https://developers.meethue.com/develop/hue-api-v2/core-concepts/#events for more information about the Hue API V2 and the /eventstream endpoint

+### Disclaimer

+Please note that the Philips Hue API V2 is still in early access.
+Please make sure your bridge firmware is at least version 1948086000.
+If you have any issue, you can try generating a new token.
+If you still encounted issues, feel free to open an issue in this repository.

 ## Node

 There is only one flow node in this package: `philipshue-events`.